 Friday, June 3, 2016

 "Teenage Mutant Ninja Turtles: Out of the Shadows" would almost be a quality picture if it weren't for the undeniable and overwhelming sense of incompetence that surrounds its production.
-Director Dave Green (who brought us the pedestrian and lifeless "Earth to Echo") and writers Josh Appelbaum and André Nemec pay homage to a sizable portion of "Turtles" source material (this includes the live-action films as well as the original animated classic), and yet they still don't seem to understand what made these four heroes so darn lovable in the first place.
-Have they no sense of cinema?
+Director Dave Green (who brought us the pedestrian and apathetic "Earth to Echo") and writers Josh Appelbaum and André Nemec pay homage to a sizable portion of "Turtles" source material (this includes the live-action films as well as the original animated program), and yet they still cannot seem to comprehend what it is that makes these four heroes so darn lovable in the first place.
+Have they no feel for cinema?
 This is a franchise that desperately needs to recede from public view and fast.

 But that's the troubling part, isn't it?
-No matter how brain dead the movie, audiences will undoubtedly flock toward it like moths to a flame.
+No matter how brain dead the movie, audiences will continue to flock toward it like moths to a flame.
 You don't have to be educated in film technique or theory to know that this is a poor exercise in filmmaking.

 Here is a franchise that needs to regroup.
 The original feature portraying these "Heroes in a Half Shell" succeeded because of its poignancy, and those four reptiles actually seemed to have miens that were as fetching as they were spot on.
-And you know, if this spirit were to be rekindled, then I'm sure we would have a product worth rooting for.
+My bet is that if this spirit were to be rekindled, then I'm sure we would have a product worth rooting for.

 When the smoke clears, "Teenage Mutant Ninja Turtles: Out of the Shadows" will simply become another summer box-office smash, and, unfortunately, some will merely see it as mindless entertainment.
 So, why the harsh criticism?
 I mean, the film doesn't pretend to be what it isn't (this is a phrase I've used generously over the years), and some would say that it entertains more often than not.
 Even vapid entertainment should have some defining characteristics about it, and it is this deficiency that must be corrected if these "Turtles" ever plan on returning to their glory days.